-First Man into Space aka Satellite of Blood is a 1959 British science-fiction horror feature film directed by Robert Day and co-produced by Richard Gordon from a screenplay written by John Cooper.
-It stars Marshall Thompson (It!
+First Man Into Space aka Satellite of Blood is a 1959 British science-fiction horror feature film directed by Robert Day (Ritual of Evil; Corridors of Blood; Grip of the Strangler) and co-produced by Richard Gordon from a screenplay written by John Cooper.
+The movie stars Marshall Thompson (It!
 The Terror from Beyond Space), Marla Landi (Hammer’s The Hound of the Baskervilles), Bill Edwards and Robert Ayres (Cat Girl).

 In 1977, the film was loosely remade as The Incredible Melting Man.